-The heated bed is a device that should provide a warm surface to the plastic stick, heated-beds have a huge advantage against warping and other adhesion issues when compared to cold beds.
+The heated bed is a device that should provide a warm surface to the plastic stick.
+Heated-beds have a huge advantage against warping and other adhesion issues when compared to cold beds.
+Because of the smaller temperature difference.
 The heated bed have the heating element and the surface material, that can be glass, aluminium or the heating element itself.

-The heating element works by converting electrical energy into heat, this happens when electric current flows through an resistance or non-ideal electronic, the amount of energy converted into heat is measured in watts. for example, an ordinary heated bed produces about 80W of heat.
+The heating element works by converting electrical energy into heat.
+This phenomenon happens as result of electric current flows through an resistance.
+The amount of energy converted into heat is measured in WATTS. for example, an ordinary heated bed produces about 80W of heat.

 How a PCB Heated bed works